kwilkos/cxf/distribution/src/main/release/samples/hello_world_xml_bare/README.txt

 Hello World Demo using BARE Style in XML Binding
 =============================================

-This demo illustrates the use of CXF's xml binding.
+This demo illustrates the use of Apache CXF's xml binding.
 This specific demo shows you how xml binding works with the doc-lit bare style